testcontainers/workshop/step-2-exploring-the-app.md

 When a rating is submitted, we must verify that the talk for the given ID is present in our database.

-Our database of choice is PostgreSQL 10, accessed with Spring JDBC.
+Our database of choice is PostgreSQL, accessed with Spring JDBC.

 Check `com.example.demo.repository.TalksRepository`.